Dragonfly: In culture

 Among the classical names of Japan are Akitsukuni (秋津国), Akitsushima (秋津島), Toyo-akitsushima (豊秋津島).
 Akitsu is an old word for dragonfly, so one interpretation of Akitsushima is "Dragonfly Island".
 This is attributed to a legend in which Japan's mythical founder, Emperor Jimmu, was bitten by a mosquito, which was then eaten by a dragonfly.

 In Europe, dragonflies have often been seen as sinister.
-Some English vernacular names, such as "horse-stinger", "devil's darning needle", and "ear cutter", link them with evil or injury.
+Some English vernacular names, such as "horse-stinger", "devil's darning needle", and "ear cutter", link them with evil and injury.
+Some of these reference the popular misconception that dragonflies can bite or sting humans.
 Swedish folklore holds that the devil uses dragonflies to weigh people's souls.
 The Norwegian name for dragonflies is Øyenstikker ("eye-poker"), and in Portugal, they are sometimes called tira-olhos ("eyes-snatcher").
 They are often associated with snakes, as in the Welsh name gwas-y-neidr, "adder's servant".
 The Southern United States terms "snake doctor" and "snake feeder" refer to a folk belief that dragonflies catch insects for snakes or follow snakes around and stitch them back together if they are injured.
-Interestingly, the Hungarian name for dragonfly is szitakötő ("sieve-knitter").

 The watercolourist Moses Harris (1731–1785), known for his The Aurelian or natural history of English insects (1766), published in 1780, the first scientific descriptions of several Odonata including the banded demoiselle, Calopteryx splendens.
 He was the first English artist to make illustrations of dragonflies accurate enough to be identified to species (Aeshna grandis at top left of plate illustrated), though his rough drawing of a nymph (at lower left) with the mask extended appears to be plagiarised.

 More recently, dragonfly watching has become popular in America as some birdwatchers seek new groups to observe.

-In heraldry, like other winged insects, the dragonfly is typically depicted tergiant (with its back facing the viewer), with its head to chief.
+In heraldry, like other winged insects, the dragonfly is typically depicted tergiant (with its back facing the viewer), with its head to chief (at the top).